 Growing Gap Report: A report on growing inequality between the rich and poor in Canada (Canadian Centre for Policy Alternatives, 1998).
 Examines the way "letting the market rule" is destabilizing Canadian society.

-Welfare in Canada 2012 (The Caledon Institute of Social Policy, 2013).
-This report focuses on the incomes of four different households living on social assistance, commonly known as “welfare.”
-It is a continuation of the welfare incomes series published regularly by the now-defunct National Council of Welfare.
+Welfare in Canada 2016 (The Caledon Institute of Social Policy, 2017) This report focuses on the incomes of four different households living on social assistance, commonly known as “welfare.”
+It is a continuation of the welfare incomes series published regularly by the former National Council of Welfare.
+The figures presented in this report are based on the same methodology used by the Council, thereby ensuring the integrity and comparability of the data series.

 What is Happening to Disability Income Systems in Canada?
 (Council of Canadians with Disabilities, 2013).
 Examines the "welfarization" of disability programs in Canada and pinpoints questions for further research.